The best gifts to buy for the kitchen

 Yes, this is a splurge and should be reserved for the foodie or kitchen gadget nerd who has everything.
 Having said that, this space-aged toaster is fairly magical.
 It toasts bread, bagels and the like just about exactly how you want it -- down to the Pantone shade -- and does it in literal seconds, not minutes.
 It can only handle two slices at a time, but that's more than enough when you consider the light-speed at which it does it.

 Even the snobbiest wine lover will be impressed by this hyper-speed decanter.
 Featured on HBO's Succession, this model receives high marks from oenophiles for its speed: A minute in the Sommelier is equivalent to a full hour in a traditional glass decanter.
 Its unique design allows oxygen to reach every drop of wine -- not just the surface area -- which improves the flavor.
 And the Sommelier app provides decanting times based on country, region, varietal and vintage.
 Bottle after bottle will disappear before you know it, making it great for a post-pandemic dinner party (or board meeting).
 The Roy family would definitely approve.
-Best wine delivery service of 2020.
+Read our list of the best wine delivery services of 2020.

-Store-bought pints of delicious ice cream and gelato are expensive to buy.
-But the Cuisinart ICE-100 empowers you to take the DIY route to more affordable delights.
+Store-bought pints of delicious ice cream and gelato are expensive to buy, but the Cuisinart ICE-100 empowers you to take the DIY route to more affordable delights.
 Consult the included recipe book (if you make chocolate, share some with us), pour your ingredients into the commercial quality compressor, set it and forget it.
 It comes with a pair of paddles for ice cream and gelato.
-And if you're lactose intolerant, you can seek comfort from the machine's delicious sorbet capabilities.

 Keto and paleo foodies take note.
 The Dehydro produces meat, poultry and seafood jerky for a fraction of the cost of store-bought equivalents -- and without the chemicals and other additives.
 For those more inclined toward plant-based eating, it can also be used to make healthy and delicious snacks (such as fruit rolls) and dehydrate herbs and spices in order to extend their shelf life.